-The world economy is facing a number of challenges related to geopolitical tensions, which have or may be developed to conflicts such as the Russian war in Ukraine, the war between Israel and Hamas and tensions between the United States and China in relation to Taiwan and the South China Sea region, as well as pandemics that have occurred (Covid-19), or may appear in the future.
-Such events have led to large scale disruptions including disruptions in the supply chains, energy and commodity markets and subsequently to a high inflation environment.
-Global headline inflation is expected to fall from an estimated 6.8% in 2023 (annual average) to 5.8% in 2024 and 4.4% in 2025, as forecasted in the January 2024 World Economic Outlook of the International Monetary Fund.
+The world economy is facing a number of challenges related to geopolitical tensions such as the Ukraine-Russia war, the Israeli-Gaza strip war, the disruption of trade in the Red Sea and others, which could lead to further large scale disruptions in the supply chains, energy and commodity markets and subsequently to a high inflation environment.
+Global economic prospects for 2025 and 2026 as per the IMF latest projections indicate a gradual normalization of inflation from an estimated 6.8% in 2023 (annual average), 5.8% in 2024 to 4.3% in 2025 and 3.7% in 2026, as forecasted in the January 2025 World Economic Outlook of the International Monetary Fund.
+Between 2022 and 2023, SOFR increased from 0.05% to 5.38% and between 2023 and 2024, SOFR decreased from 5.38% to 4.49%.
+Between 2022 and 2023, the European Central Bank raised interest rates from 2.5% to 4.5% and between 2023 and 2024, implemented a rate cut from 4.5% to 3.75%, responding to declining inflation and moderating economic growth in the Eurozone.

-During 2023, the central banks increased interest rates to combat inflation.
-The Federal Reserve has increased the federal fund interest rate by 100 basis points during the last twelve months to a target of 5.25% to 5.50%.
-The European Central Bank has raised interest rates by 125 basis points to 4.50% during the last twelve months.
 It is difficult to predict the future of interest rates, but changes in interest rates by both central banks could lead to subpar economic growth.
+These rate changes have significantly impacted borrowing costs and influenced global financial markets, particularly affecting shipping finance and vessel valuations.

 As a result, global economic conditions and global financial markets have been, and continue to be, volatile and certain countries may face recession and uncertainty surrounding the potential for continued economic growth, which could lead to reduced demand for transportation of dry-bulk commodities and reduced charter rates.
-Global growth is projected to fall from an estimated 3% in 2023 to 2.9% in 2024 according to recent forecasts from the International Monetary Fund January 2024 World Economic Outlook forecast.
+Global growth is projected to remain stable at an estimated rate of 3.2% in 2025 according to recent forecasts from the International Monetary Fund January 2025 World Economic Outlook forecast.

-Tighter monetary conditions and lower growth or recession as a result of the inflationary environment could potentially affect the financial and debt stability.
-We cannot predict how long the current global inflationary conditions and high interest rates will last or whether central banks may decide to reduce rates in 2024.
-In addition, the recent developments in Ukraine led to increased economic uncertainty amidst fears of a more generalized military conflict or further significant inflationary pressures, due to the increases in fuel prices following the sanctions imposed on Russia the ongoing war between Israel and Hamas and the uncertainty about the trajectory of the conflict in the Middle East.
-Persistent industry-wide inflationary pressures may affect the shipping industry in general and dry-bulk shipping specifically and could adversely affect our business and financial results by reducing our revenue due to low freight market conditions, increasing the costs of financing, loan and credit facilities, the cost of our operating expenses including our crew cost and our overall indebtedness, which could have a material adverse effect on our business, financial condition and results of operations.
+Concerns over geopolitical issues including the perception of an upcoming trade war and acts of war in multiple regions, including Russia, Iran, North Korea, Ukraine, Israel, Palestine and Syria, have contributed to increased volatility and potentially tighter economic conditions.
+Tighter monetary conditions and lower growth expectation or recession as a result of the inflationary environment could potentially affect the financial and debt stability.
+We cannot predict how long the current global inflationary conditions and high interest rates will last or whether central banks may decide to further reduce rates in 2025.
+Persistent industry-wide inflationary pressures and higher for longer interest rates may affect the shipping industry in general and dry-bulk shipping specifically and could adversely affect our business and financial results by reducing our revenue due to low freight market conditions, increasing the costs of financing, loan and credit facilities, the cost of our operating expenses including our crew cost and our overall indebtedness, which could have a material adverse effect on our business, financial condition and results of operations.